DynamoDS/Dynamo/src/Extensions/Dynamorph/README.md

 - [ ] Fix: Closing Dynamo does not close Dynamorph
 - [ ] Fix: Update methods to take BoundingBox & (not *)
 - [ ] Move shader source to external files
+- [ ] Remove normal computation in GetTriangleGeometries
 - [ ] Implement logging mechanism
 - [ ] Display OpenGL logs in Dynamorph window
 - [ ] Implement Track Ball class for navigation